ark229/ark229/README.md

 <br>

   <h1 align="center"> 🏆 Advanced Tic-Tac-Toe </h1>

 <p align="center">
-  If you have some time to spare you can challenge yourself with this advanced, but classic game of tic-tac-toe.
+  <h3>If you have some time to spare you can challenge yourself with this advanced, but classic game of tic-tac-toe.
 BEAT THE BOT!!
-This was created using HTML,     CSS, JavaScript, and a Minimax algorithm.
+This was created using HTML, CSS, JavaScript, and a Minimax algorithm. </h3>
  </p>

   <p align="center">